A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 5. Lyman Allyn Art Museum

 In a solemn Neoclassical building, constructed from local granite and in 12 acres of gardens and lawns, the Lyman Allyn Art Museum dates from 1930.
-The collection here runs to more than 10,000 pieces, from Europe, the Americas, Africa and Asia, and dating from the 16th century to the present.

-There are works by Ingres, Poussin, Tiepole and Charles LeBrun, but the museum really shines for its collection of American Art, representing the Hudson River School, the Aesthetic Movement and Impressionism.
+There are works by Ingres, Poussin, Tiepole and Charles LeBrun.
+But the museum really shines for its collection of American Art, representing the Hudson River School, the Aesthetic Movement and Impressionism.

-Outstanding pieces include John F. Kensett’s Bash Bish Falls (1851) and Thomas Cole’s Mount Etna from Taormina (1844).
-Among the permanent exhibitions, Louis Comfort Tiffany in New London delves into the eminent designer’s links with New London and American Perspectives showcases art on the continent from colonial times through the 20th century.
+Among the permanent exhibitions, Louis Comfort Tiffany in New London delves into the eminent designer’s links with this city.
+Elsewhere, American Perspectives showcases art on the continent from colonial times through the 20th century.

-And for wee ones, Playthings of the Past lets kids get hands on with toys, games, books and dolls across hundreds of years.
+And for wee ones, Playthings of the Past lets kids get hands-on with toys, games, books and dolls across hundreds of years.

 6. Garde Arts Center

-An opulent place to catch a show, the centrepiece of the Garde Arts Center is the Garde Theatre, which opened as a movie palace in 1926.
-To give the venue a sense of magic and exoticism, the theatre has a Moroccan-inflected interior, set off by the marvellous 3D bas-relief murals that line the auditorium, painted by Vera Leeper (1899-1969), depicting Bedouins, elephants, sand dunes, mountains and sky.
+To give the venue a sense of magic and exoticism, the theater has a Moroccan-inflected interior.
+This is set off by the marvelous 3D bas-relief murals that line the auditorium, painted by Vera Leeper (1899-1969).
+You can make out Bedouins, elephants, sand dunes, and mountains against the night sky.

 7. Submarine Force Library & Museum